FACILITATING ATTUNED INTERACTIONS TRAINING

 This training offers strategies to help practitioners feel balanced in activating or high risk situations.
 FAN provides an approach to reflective practice that can be utilized by staff and supervisors using the ARC of Engagement to structure staff/supervision and promote collaboration throughout.

-SCIMHA encourages staff or team participation in FAN Training to maximize the impact made within your organization or agency.
-Priority will be given to teams committed to integrating the FAN model into their work.
-If you are interested in the FAN Training, please click on the link below and fill out the brief form.
+SCIMHA encourages staff or team participation in FAN Training in order to maximize the impact within your organization or agency.
+Priority will be given to teams committed to integrating the FAN Approach into its work.
+If you are interested in participating in the upcoming FAN Training, please click the link below and fill out a brief form.

-- Participants will complete 6 FAN Reflective Learning Tools over 6 months and will review one tool each month with their supervisor.
+- Participants will complete six FAN Reflective Learning Tools and will review one tool each month with their supervisor

 - Supervisors will participate in one mentoring call per month with a FAN Trainer (1 hour)